MidiyaZhu/MePO/README.md

-# 🚀 MePO: Merit-Guided Prompt Optimization
+# 🚀 MePO: Merit-Guided Prompt Optimization （EACL 2026 Main Paper)

 We introduce **MePO**, a lightweight and locally deployable prompt optimization model trained under a **merits-guided preference framework**.
 MePO is designed to optimize prompts effectively for downstream use in small language models.